-The Ninth Annual George Mason University
+The Tenth Annual George Mason University

 Tax & Accounting Conference

 November 17, 2015 at 12:30 to 6:30 p.m.

 The annual George Mason University Tax & Accounting Conference provides a forum for accountants, auditors, audit committee members, CFOs, and members of academia to hear first-hand from expert speakers about the latest trends in accounting and auditing and taxation.
 This year’s conference provides a forum to discuss the following:

 - Are you familiar with ASC 740, accounting for income taxes?
 ASC 740, formerly known as FAS 109, is a set of financial accounting and reporting standards addressing the income tax-related consequences of a company’s current and past transactions.
 The new and forthcoming guidance on ASC 740 is expected to add to the complexity of these standards.
 The event’s expert presenter will discuss the following: